Toronto Market Analysis

 Tale of two markets – what’s going on with condos?

-Our final source for what’s been happening this month in the Toronto real estate market is the number of new listings that came on the market, which increased slightly this month, with just over 3,300 new listings in February.
+Our final source for what’s been happening this month in the Toronto real estate market is the number of new listings that came on the market.
+In April we saw that number go up, with 7,385 new listings in the city.

 0